First of all, what I would like to suggest to you is do not plan out your summer experience. At all!

 I spent two summers in CA, and people always ask me the same thing – “Wasn’t it expensive?”
 No, I always tried to find the cheapest deal.
 “Seek and you will find”

 An excellent method of transportation.
 It’s free and you meet new people.
-I mean how great is that?
 I lived 15km away from my workplace and instead of paying 2$ for a bus ride, I just hitchhiked every time I went to work.
 Fun!

 Try to meet new people and make friends.

 You can create friendships for a lifetime with people all over the world!
 And guess what, it opens so many doors for you!
 You might meet your soul mate also, who knows.

 It is not necessary to stay at a job that you don’t like and enjoy.
 I mean life is short, why make it unpleasant?
 Even if it’s your main offer from the agency, you can quit that and find something that is more valuable and worthy for you.
 Something fun, maybe a beach attendant?
 Of course, engage in such things with a wise mind and awareness.

 In conclusion, I will give you a quote to contemplate on: